Dehydration and diarrhea in children: Prevention and treatment

 Dehydration is caused by a loss of body fluids, which are made up of water and salts.
-When sick children have diarrhea or are vomiting, they can lose large amounts of salts and water from their bodies and can become dehydrated very quickly.
+When sick children have diarrhea or are vomiting, they can lose large amounts of salts and water from their bodies can become dehydrated very quickly.
 Children can get dehydrated even more quickly if they are vomiting.

 Dehydration can be very dangerous, especially for babies and toddlers.

 What are the signs of dehydration?

-Call your child’s doctor or seek medical advice at a local clinic or hospital if you see signs of dehydration:
+Call your child’s doctor or seek medical advice at a local clinic or hospital if you see signs of dehydration, including: